akopachov/flipper-zero_authenticator-companion/README.md

 **IMPORTANT NOTE:**

 All the application binaries provided in the releases are unsigned and some anti-virus software may prevent running due to that.
 To verify file integrity you may check SHA256 checksum provided for every release.
+Binary files are getting scanned by [Virustotal](https://virustotal.com/) for every release and available on the release page.

 ## Build
 ```